Mohammed-Abdul-Hameed/React-Notes/2-Hooks.md

 ### 1. Managing State

 - React hooks are used to manage state.
 Hooks like `useState` and `useReducer` enable functional components to maintain internal state.
 - This is crucial for scenarios where components need to remember user inputs or manage dynamic data without converting to class components.
-Read more [States in React](./2.1-State.md)

 ### 2. Handling Side Effects